English

 Poems, self-made surprises and gift-giving on 5 December

-Although the feast of Saint Nicholas falls on 6 December, the evening of 5 December is the main gift-giving occasion.
+Although the feast of Sinterklaas falls on 6 December, the evening of 5 December is the main gift-giving occasion.
 Called ‘sinterklaasavond’ (Sinterklaas evening) or ‘pakjesavond’ (presents evening), Sint drops off a sack full of gifts on the doorstep before heading back to Spain on December 6.
+Other than with Christmas, the gifts from Sinterklaas are accompanied with poems and/or self-made ‘surprises’!

 One by one the presents are unwrapped after reading the poem aloud that have been written especially for each recipient.
 The author of these light-hearted or year-evaluating poems remains anonymous.
 The day ends with songs and treats like marzipan, chocolate letters, pepernoten (spice biscuits) and hot chocolate with whipped cream